MikeTheDA/World-Population-Project-v2/README.md

 2. What were the Top 10 Most Populous Countries in 2023?
 3. Which countries had the highest population in 1960 as well as 2023?
 4. What was the population growth percentage from 1960 to 2023 for each country?
-5. Which country had the highest population growth from 1960 to 2023?
+5. What are the Top 10 Countries with the Highest Population Growth between 1960 and 2023?
 6. Are there any countries that have seen a decline in population since 1960?

 # Tools I Used